Table of Contents

 Cases in point: winners of the American Psychological Association’s 2017 Psychologically Healthy Workplace Awards: Utah Foster Care (UFC), University Health Alliance, Hill Brothers, and Waimānalo Health Center, were recognized for their efforts to foster employee well-being by honoring practices centered on self-care.
 The turnover rate for each of these organizations was less than a third of the national average.
 Touché.

-The earlier recognition and support occurs, the better the chances an employee will engage, unearth what they’re really good at, and dig in with productive gusto.
+The earlier recognition and support occurs, the better the chances a person will engage, unearth what they’re really good at, and dig in with productive gusto.

 A healthy workplace is one where employees and leaders actively contribute to the working environment by promoting and protecting employee psychological well-being and working to de-stigmatize mental health issues internally and beyond.